 Sebaceous hyperplasia is common in newborns.
 Of 1000 consecutive neonates examined in an Iranian prospective cohort study, 43.7% had sebaceous hyperplasia.

 Typical facial papules begin to appear in middle age (usually fifth or sixth decade) and continue to appear into later life.
-Most authors have dropped "senile" from the formerly used "senile sebaceous hyperplasia" because the occurrence of lesions in middle life is more common than in later life.

 Patients may be concerned for cosmetic reasons or may be worried about possible malignancy.

 Sebaceous hyperplasia is often found incidentally upon examination.

 Facial papular sebaceous hyperplasia is thought to be caused by a decrease in the circulating levels of androgen associated with aging.
 Ultraviolet radiation and immunosuppression have been postulated as cofactors in causing sebaceous hyperplasia.
 Ultraviolet radiation is considered only a cofactor, because sebaceous hyperplasia occasionally occurs on areas of the body where sunlight is not a relevant issue, including the buccal mucosa, areolae, and vulva.

 No laboratory studies are necessary.
 Biopsy is occasionally indicated to exclude basal cell carcinoma.

 These lesions reveal discrete, enlarged glands.
 Within each gland, mature sebaceous lobules or acini surround and connect to a dilated central sebaceous duct.
 The lobules have one or more basal cell layers at their periphery, with undifferentiated sebocytes that contain large nuclei and scant cytoplasmic lipid, in contrast to normal sebocytes, which are engorged with lipid.

 Normal sebaceous gland histology.
 Courtesy of Cooper Heard, MD.